mikechase3/notebook.mchase.me/career/interviewing/Informational-Interviews.md

 # Informational Interviews
-* Ten minutes is rreally easy for someone to spare.
+* Ten minutes is really easy for someone to spare.
 * Make it really simple.
-* Could I have 5-10m of your time for a criique and psoition myself with my ability?
+* Could I have 5-10m of your time for a critique and position myself with my ability?

-* What happens is for 5-10m 'sure" and then they'll say send me your resume.
+* What happens is for 5-10m 'sure" and then they'll say send me your résumé.
-* Then they have your resume & then you say "do you know anybody?"
+* Then they have your résumé & then you say "do you know anybody?"
-* They'll forward your resume to someone who's looking.
+* They'll forward your résumé to someone who's looking.
 * Ask for permission to call someone.
 Don't cold call someone.